hades208002/mdp-project/README.md

+# Multidisciplinary Project
+* This is a multidisciplinary project carried out by a team of 5.
+The ECG data and patient information gathered from several European hospitals are provided.
+Our task is to improve the diagnose precision of atrial fibrillation.
+* In this project, considering the lack of data and the data isolation of hospitals, we creatively used a second-layer stacking model, which is not only adaptive to the current existent models of some hospitals but also improved the prediction accuracy.
+The stacking model takes the outputs of the first-layer models as the input of the second-layer model.
+Our team used classifiers such as AdaBoost and RandomForest in the first layer, and logistic regression in the second layer.
+Patient data will be evaluated by its integrated model, then the result will be returned to the requested hospital as a reference for the doctor, and the final diagnoses made by a doctor will be inserted in the dataset for daily stack model training.
+* I took charge of data cleaning and model building.
+The dataset is severely non-uniformed in units and unbalanced on gender and age.
+I used MICE impute and SMOTE over-sampling method for missing value handling.

 # Note

-The original repository is created in 2018, because it has been set as private, so I copyed the whole project code in my own github account for repsresentation use.
+* The original repository was created in 2018 .
+Because it had been set as private, I copied the whole project code in my own Github account for representation use.
-The work I have done includes data cleaning and model building.
+* The work I have done includes data cleaning and model building.
-The data cleaning codes are in the source/,
-The

-# Multidisciplinary Project

-Something magical will appear below.
+* All the data preparations are in [source/](https://github.com/hades208002/mdp-project/tree/master/source),which includes many experiments tried to clean data with different impute and sampling models.
+The summary code is in [source/main.ipynb](https://github.com/hades208002/mdp-project/blob/master/source/main.ipynb).
+* We assume that a presentation with 3 independent hospitals will be shown, so three local hospital models are trained.
+* Our diagnose system is in [client_server_test/](https://github.com/hades208002/mdp-project/tree/master/client_server_test),see [client_server_test/how to use](https://github.com/hades208002/mdp-project/blob/master/client_server_test/how%20to%20use) to know how to implement this system.

 ## Python Environment